MolSSI-Education/python-package-best-practices/_episodes/05-testing.md

 ~~~
 {: .output}

-For each file in the package the output shows how many statements are in the file (i.e. not comments), how many weren't executed during testing, and the percentage of statements that were.
+For each file in the package, the output shows how many statements are in the file (i.e. not comments), how many weren't executed during testing, and the percentage of statements that were.
 For the example above, we have perfect coverage of `util.py`, but not `molssi_math.py`.

 We can see exactly which lines were touched in the `.coverage` file.
-For anything larger than our test package this file becomes too convoluted to be human readable and we will need more tools to help us determine how to improve out tests.
+For anything larger than our test package, this file becomes too convoluted to be human readable and we will need more tools to help us determine how to improve out tests.
 That will be the subject of Code Coverage pt.
 2.

 > ## Do we need to get 100% coverage?
 >
+> Short answer: no.
 > Code coverage is a useful tool to assess how comprehensive our set of tests are and in general the higher our code coverage the better.
 > __However__, trying to achieve 100% coverage on packages any larger than this sample package is a bit unrealistic and would require more time than that last bit of coverage is worth.
 >